 When it comes to actually navigating through available shows, the interface is mostly universal from platform to platform, with one notable exception: The only place you’ll find a traditional channel guide is on the website.
 On both the iOS and Roku versions, this is nowhere to be found.
 This may not be a bad thing, though, as the guide feels a bit like an afterthought and is somewhat awkward to navigate when compared to the rest of the service’s interface.

 It’s clear from the get-go that Philo is content-oriented, not channel-oriented.
-No matter which platform you’re watching on, the first thing you’ll see when firing up the app is the Home screen, which features two main sections: Trending Live shows, presumably which shows other users are watching the most; and New & Upcoming, which lets you see which shows and movies are on the way.
+No matter which platform you’re watching on, the first thing you’ll see when firing up the app is the home screen, which features two main sections: Trending Live shows, presumably which shows other users are watching the most; and New & Upcoming, which lets you see which shows and movies are on the way.
 If you were previously watching one or more TV shows or movies, you’ll also see an option to pick up where you left off.

 There is also a Live section that shows what is currently airing, organized alphabetically by channel.
-While other streaming services tend to start you off on the live stream, Philo instead gives you the option to click through on-demand content or skip to the live stream if you prefer.
+While other streaming services tend to start you off on the livestream, Philo instead gives you the option to click through on-demand content or skip to the live stream if you prefer.

 If you’re curious about Philo but aren’t ready to commit, there’s a free seven-day trial, and you don’t even need to enter payment information for the first two days — all you need is your mobile number.
-If you’re still uncertain, make sure to check our comparison of the other most popular live TV streaming services to get the lay of the land.
+If you’re still uncertain, make sure to check out our comparison of the other most popular live TV streaming services to get the lay of the land.

-- How to watch March Madness online
+- Where to watch free movies online